qvantel/orcd-frontend/README.md

 ## Annotations
 Annotations are used to display events on the timelines for the heat and worldmap.
 Documentation on how to use annotations can be found [here](annotations.md).

+## Wiki
+Since Grafana's documentation information we've needed, we have written a document around how we have used Grafana.
+This document can be found [here](https://github.com/flygare/orcd-frontend/wiki/Developing-Grafana-plugins).